 How to Build a Successful Sanctions Screening Process?

 Sanction screening systems often fail or perform poorly due to the lack of data quality.
 Therefore, companies must ensure that their KYC data is collected and reviewed to prevent generating a high number of false positives and to avoid missing any sanctioned entities during the screening process.

 To ensure effective sanctions screening, organizations must conduct regular and automated screening of their customers, suppliers, and transactions.
 This process should take place at the start of new relationships to verify the legitimacy of the relationship, followed by a regular screening at regular intervals or upon events like regulatory changes.

-To conclude, here are the five most important sanctions screening practices in brief:
+Here are the five most important sanctions screening practices: